 There are only a handful of managers that are still at the helm of the funds they founded 30 years ago — find out why John W. Rogers, Jr. is one of them.

 Performance data quoted represent past performance.
 Past performance does not guarantee future results.
 All performance assumes the reinvestment of dividends and capital gains.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 Click here for the expense ratio and standardized performance data current to the most recent quarter- and month-end periods for Ariel Fund.

 This reprint represents an article written by Ticker.
 The information contained in the article is not guaranteed as to its accuracy or completeness.
 This material should not be considered an offer for any of the securities referenced.
-The information and opinions contained in the article were current as of the date of the reprint but are subject to change.
+The information and opinions contained in the article were current as of the date of the interview but are subject to change.
 The information provided does not provide information reasonably sufficient upon which to base an investment decision and should not be considered a recommendation to purchase or sell any particular security.
 Click here for the current schedule of holdings for Ariel Fund.

 Investors should consider carefully the investment objectives, risks, and charges and expenses before investing.
 For a current summary prospectus or full prospectus which contains this and other information about the funds offered by Ariel Investment Trust, call us at 800-292-7435 or click here.
 Please read the summary prospectus or full prospectus carefully before investing.
 Distributed by Ariel Distributors, LLC, a wholly-owned subsidiary of Ariel Investments, LLC.
 Ariel Distributors, LLC is a member of the Securities Investor Protection Corporation.